 - require a significantly higher dosage rate to achieve the same results as AggreBind?

 AggreBind is sold in the highest concentrated form possible to maximize dilution rates and minimize cost per m3 and m2.

 AggreBind soil stabilization is the only cross-linked styrene acrylic polymer on the market.
 We are the only company that offers black and colored polymer for roads and production of blocks, bricks and pavers.
-We are the only company that incorporates tracers in our polymer for rear-view analysis of work performed.

 We are different!
 We are unique!
 We are AggreBind!